 All ad groups should include at least two ads for testing purposes.
 This is an example of an ad for “buy to let”.
-Notice it has structured snippet extensions at the bottom as few text ads now don’t make use of extensions.
+Notice it has snippet extensions at the bottom as few text ads now don’t make use of extensions.

 This is a mobile version of the “buy to let” ad.

-Your copy for your ad will be displayed on both desktop and mobile.
+Your copy for your ad will be on both desktop and mobile.
 Check that your copy clearly displays on both desktop and mobile formats before beginning your campaign.
-When a user clicks on your ad they will be directed to your designated landing page.
+When a user clicks on your ad they will be directed to your landing page.